phsteffen/kanboard-themeplus/README.md

-# kanboard-themeplus
+# KB-themeplus-gray

-Improved and expanded theme of kanboard. kanboard is a project management software that focuses on the Kanban methodology. https://github.com/fguillot/kanboard
+Modern and responsive theme of kanboard.

+**Kanboard** is a project management software that focuses on the Kanban methodology. https://github.com/fguillot/kanboard